Green Belt Movement: Key focus areas

 Each of these programs is aimed at improving the lives of local inhabitants by mobilizing their own abilities to improve their livelihoods and protect their local environment, economy and culture.

 Areas of activity

 The Green Belt Movement is involved in four main areas of activity that foster the improvement of the natural resources and ecosystems surrounding communities throughout the world.
-The four main areas of activity the GBM includes:
+The four main areas of activity the GBM include: